Bad email habits are putting people at risk, recent Experian survey shows

 Password and credit status tips

 Regularly reviewing your credit status is another sensible way of protecting your identity.
 That way, if fraud is attempted you’re likely to be able to spot it and raise the alarm very quickly.
-You can meet your ’Data Self’ with Experian and monitor your credit score for free.
+You can meet your ’Data Self’ with Experian and monitor your credit score for free (external link).
 Taking these steps can reduce your risk of becoming a cyber-crime statistic.

-For advice on simple ways to help keep your personal details secure online, visit Cyber Aware.
+For advice on simple ways to help keep your personal details secure online, visit Cyber Aware (external link).

 Find out more about our Hiscox cyber and data risks insurance.